taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/02-basics.md

 On the [official Redux website](http://redux.js.org/) it says: *"Redux is a predictable state container for JavaScript apps."*.
 It can be used standalone or in connection with with libraries, like React and Angular, to manage state in JavaScript applications.

 Redux adopted a handful of constraints from the Flux architecture but not all of them.
 It has Actions that encapsulate information about the state update.
-It has a Store to save the state too.
+It has a Store to save the state, too.
 However, the Store is a singleton.
-Thus there are not multiple Stores like there used to be in the Flux architecture.
+Thus, there are not multiple Stores like there used to be in the Flux architecture.
 In addition, there is no single Dispatcher.
 Instead, Redux uses multiple Reducers.
-Basically Reducers pick up the information from Actions and "reduce" it to a new state that is saved in the Store.
-When state in the Store is changed, the View can act on this by suscribing to the Store.
+Basically, Reducers pick up the information from Actions and "reduce" it to a new state that is saved in the Store.
+When state in the Store is changed, the View can act on this by subscribing to the Store.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~
 View -> Action -> Reducer(s) -> Store -> View
 ~~~~~~~~

 Why is it called Redux?
 Because it combines the two words Reducer and Flux.
-The abstract picture should be imagineable now.
-The state doesn't live in the View anymore, it is only connected the View.
+The abstract picture should be imaginable now.
+The state doesn't live in the View anymore, it is only connected to the View.
 What does connected mean?
 It is connected on two ends, because it is part of the unidirectional data flow.
 One end is responsible to trigger an Action to update the state, the second end is resonspible to receive the state from the Store.
 The View can update according to state changes and can trigger state changes.

 The View, in this case, would be React, but Redux could be used with any other library or standalone.
 After all, it is only a state management container.

 ### Action(s)

 An action in Redux is a JavaScript object.
 It has a type and an optional payload.
-The type is often reffered as **action type**.
+The type is often referred to as **action type**.
 While the type is a string literal, the payload can be anything.

 In the beginning, your playground to get to know Redux will be a Todo application.
 For instance, the following action in this application can be used to add a new todo item: